The Customer Journey Video

 No, YorkTest offers a complete home-to-laboratory service for all tests and programmes.
 Your kit is posted to you with a return envelope included for you to post your sample back to us.
 Once your sample has been tested, your results are sent to you by post.

-Additionally, all our food intolerance programmes and the Gut Health Test include a consultation with one of our Nutritional Therapist which is carried out over the phone.
+Additionally, all our food intolerance programmes include a consultation with one of our Nutritional Therapist which is carried out over the phone.

 No, our tests are not available on the NHS.
 Some health insurance providers do cover the cost of some of our tests – if you have such a policy your insurance provider will be able to tell you if a test is covered.